 What is this test?

-This blood test finds out if your body is making or losing protein in amounts that
+This blood test finds out if your body is making or losing protein in abnormal amounts..

-are not normal.
-It can also find out if you are having problems absorbing protein
+It can also tell if you are having problems absorbing protein from foods.

 This test helps diagnose or check on conditions linked to health problems like the